zzhangjii/learning-library/ApplicationIntegration-labguide.md

     data mapper displays.

-      - Make sure that the *Input* mappings are shown by noting, in the upper-left corner, that *Input* is displayed.
+      - Make sure that the *Input* mappings are shown by noting, in the upper-left corner, that *Input* is underlined.

       - Look at the one mapping that the tooling has already made for us: